-This profile has been adapted in part from an original interview conducted by Susan Niebur for the Woman in Planetary Science website.
+This profile has been adapted in part from an original interview conducted by Susan Niebur for the "Women in Planetary Science" website.
 To read the full original interview click here.

 |"Be visible: Attend and contribute to scientific |

 meetings and make contacts.
 I really enjoyed

 I was born and raised in Brussels, Belgium.
 I was not destined to go to university; nobody in my family had yet graduated from high school.
 However, access to higher education in my country came along right in time for me.
 I came to the United States to do a postdoc at Washington University in St. Louis and remained there for 35 years.
 When I retired, I returned to my native Belgium and I am currently living in Brussels surrounded by my many friends.